-Registration for the 2015 Seattle Christmas Bird Count is now open.
-The 2015 CBC will take place on Saturday, 26th December.
+Registration for the 2016 Seattle Christmas Bird Count is currently closed, check back in October 2016.
+The 2016 CBC will take place on Saturday, 31st December.

 What is the Christmas Bird Count?

-Started in 1900, the CBC is the longest running citizen science survey in North America.
+Started in 1900, the Christmas Bird Count (CBC) is the longest running citizen science survey in North America.
 Seattle Audubon has coordinated the Seattle CBC for nearly nine decades!
 Approximately 200 volunteers survey the count circle (15 miles in diameter) centered in downtown Seattle, to identify and count anything with feathers and a pulse.
-There are 14 areas within the Seattle count circle, each being covered by one or multiple teams of volunteer surveyors.
+There are 14 sections within the Seattle count circle, each being covered by one or multiple teams of volunteer surveyors.
 All results are tallied by a count compiler and submitted to the National Audubon Society.
 These data are incorporated into very important research, like the State Of The Birds report and the National Audubon Society's Birds and Climate Change Report.

 Do I need to be an expert birdwatcher to participate?

 Experienced birders, beginner twitchers, neighborhood residents, and newcomers are all welcome to take part in the count.
 It's a great way to be introduced to birdwatching.
 New birdwatchers will be surprised to learn that over 120 species are regularly tallied during the all-day event.
 Total novice?
 Don't worry, all volunteers are assigned to teams led by experienced birdwatchers who are familiar with their areas and the avian species that reside there.